plan9better/notes/(200) Notes/Rust.md

 Memory safety baby, strong types baby.
+Rust's main feature is it's compilers

 ### Creating a project
 - `cargo init` creates a project in current directory (can make a git repo with `--git`)